Group B Streptococcal Vaccine for prevention of life-threatening infections in newborns.

 IgG antibodies to Rib and α have been found in serum from both neonates and their mothers (5).
 A correlation was demonstrated between the antibody levels in neonatal and maternal sera, implying that maternal antibodies to Rib and α are transferred to the fetus during pregnancy.
 Moreover, low levels of antibodies to Rib and α in neonatal sera appears to be a risk factor for invasive GBS infection, implying that a vaccine based on Rib and α may confer protection against neonatal GBS disease (5).

 Using a mouse model, it has been shown that antibodies elicited by the intact Rib and α proteins are directed almost exclusively against repeat regions at the C-terminal region, while almost no antibodies are directed against the non-repeated N-terminal regions (6).
 Thus, the repeat regions of Rib and α are immunodominant.
 However, it was hypothesized that the immunodominance of the repeats might reflect an immune evasion mechanism allowing the bacteria to avoid an antibody response directed against the N-terminal region of Rib and α, as these regions may have a particularly important function.
 This hypothesis prompted a study of the N-terminal regions as vaccine candidates.
-A recombinant fusion protein, designated RibN-αN or “NN”, derived from the non-immunodominant N-terminal regions of Rib and α was therefore constructed.
-In active immunization experiments using NN administered with alum, mice were significantly protected against lethal infection with multiple GBS serotypes (6).
+A recombinant fusion protein, designated RibN-αN or “GBS-NN”, derived from the non-immunodominant N-terminal regions of Rib and α was therefore constructed.
+In active immunization experiments using GBS-NN, mice were significantly protected against lethal infection with multiple GBS serotypes (6).
 Moreover, antibodies to NN were more efficient in conferring protection than antibodies to the repeats, supporting our hypothesis that the N-terminal regions of Rib and α are of particular interest for vaccine development.